 In May 2008, the NSWEC provided all councils with an itemised budget for election costs specific to each council.
-Deniliquin Council was given a total budget estimation of \$45,000.
+The Council of the Municipality of Kiama was given a total budget estimation of \$129,200.

 Recoupment of expenses incurred by the NSWEC commenced in August 2008 with councils invoiced 85% of the estimated budget.
 The exceptions to this were councils where payment was supported by the Department of Local Government to be spread over two financial years (the first invoice for 50%) and where the election ballot was uncontested.